priyanujbd23/Data-Centric-Development-Milestone-Project-3/README.md

   - As a user I want to be recommended services based on my requests.

 - As a user I want to register to a website that gives me the opportunity to work as a cab driver and add my own vehicle
-  - As a user  i want to be able to add a specific vehicle type, brand and model
+  - As a user  i want to be able to add a specific vehicle type and brand
   - As a user I want to able to explore a variety of added vehicles

 - As a user I want to be able to create an experience by actually taking part in a driver program
-  - As a user I want to be recommended administrative options to add and edit cabs and bookings
+  - As a user I want to be recommended administrative options to add and edit cabs entries
-  - As a user I want to be able to browse through the cars and bookings sections
+  - As a user I want to be able to browse through the cars

 - Link to Mockups
   - assets/mockup/User Centric MileStone  Project 1.pdf